The coldest months of the year bring beautiful scenery to Fukushima prefecture.

 Checking the Status of the Roads Before Departure

-Especially in the Aizu and Central areas of Fukushima, a snow storm could occasionally block some roads or affect visibility (a phenomenon known as a whiteout).
+Especially in the Aizu and Central areas, a snowstorm could occasionally block some roads or affect visibility (a phenomenon known as a whiteout).

 Checking the status of the roads makes your trip safer and can help you foresee potential delays.
 This webpage shows camera footage of the status of the roads (available only in Japanese).

-Click or tap on the camera button in the area you’re planning on visiting.
-Select the road you’d like to see on the new pop-up window.
+Click or tap on the camera button in the area you are planning on visiting.
+Select the road you would like to see on the new pop-up window.

-In most rent-a-car facilities, you'll be asked where you’re going and be given a vehicle equipped with what you need (winter tires, chains, etc.).
+In most rent-a-car facilities, you will be asked where you are going and be given a vehicle equipped with what you need (winter tires, chains, etc.).

 Preparing for Longer Travel Times

-Because road conditions change unexpectedly, it’s best to expect longer travel times, particularly if you’re traveling by bus or car.
+Because road conditions change unexpectedly, it is best to expect longer travel times, particularly if you are traveling by bus or car.

 As an example, check the following estimates: